CNN’s Brian Stelter Rants Against ‘Broken’ Social Media After Users Claim He’s Linked To Jeffrey Epstein

-CNN Anchor Brian Stelter went on the defensive Wednesday in a series of Tweets railing against the perils of social media after a decade-old tweet resurfaced that caused some to allege the television host was linked to the late Jeffrey Epstein.
+CNN anchor Brian Stelter went on the defensive Wednesday in a series of tweets railing against the perils of social media.
+After a decade-old tweet resurfaced, some alleged the television host was linked to the late Jeffrey Epstein.

-“Just how sick and poisoned has our information environment become?,” Stelter asked his nearly 667 thousand followers on Twitter.
+“Just how sick and poisoned has our information environment become?”
+Stelter asked his nearly 667,000 followers on Twitter.
 “Here’s an example that’s made my Twitter mentions unreadable.”

 In 2009, the former New York Times reporter shared that he was visiting a place called “Epstein’s.”
-In today’s series of tweets, Stelter said that the tweet was shared from Foursquare, which he added he had previously used to share his location with his Twitter followers.
-Stelter explained that “Esptein’s” was a bar on Manhattan’s lower east side, and that the address included in the 10-year-old tweet confirms as much.
-An article published in August 2018 by Eater New York confirms that a bar by this name has existed at the address listed in Stelter’s tweet.
+In today’s series of tweets, Stelter said that the tweet was shared from Foursquare, which he had previously used to share his location with his Twitter followers.
+Stelter explained that Epstein’s was a bar on Manhattan’s Lower East Side, and that the address included in the 10-year-old tweet confirms as much.
+An article published in August 2018 by Eater New York confirms that a bar with this name has existed at the address used in Stelter’s tweet.

 I'm at Epstein's (82 Stanton St, Allen St, NYC) .